 The fast start pricing and convex hull solutions would undercut LMP logic rather than directly addressing the underlying issues.
-The solution is not to accept that the inflexible CT should be paid or set pricebased on its commitment costs rather than its short run marginal costs.
+The solution is not to accept that the inflexible CT should be paid or set price based on its commitment costs rather than its short run marginal costs.
 The question of why units make inflexible offers should be addressed directly.
 Are units inflexible because they are old and inefficient, because owners have not invested in increased flexibility or because they serve as a mechanism for the exercise of market power?
-The question of why this unit was built, whether it was built under cost of service regulation and whether it is efficient to retain the unit should be answered directly.
+The question of why the unit was built, whether it was built under cost of service regulation and whether it is efficient to retain the unit should be answered directly.
 The question of how to provide market incentives for investment in flexible units and for investment in increased flexibility of existing units should be addressed directly.
 The question of whether inflexible units should be paid uplift at all should be addressed directly.
 Marginal cost pricing without paying excess uplift to inflexible units would create incentives for market participants to provide flexible solutions including replacing inefficient units with flexible, efficient units.

 With or without a capacity market, energy market design must permit scarcity pricing when such pricing is consistent with market conditions and constrained by reasonable rules to ensure that market power is not exercised.
 Scarcity pricing can serve two functions in wholesale power markets: revenue adequacy and price signals.
-Scarcity pricing for revenue adequacy is not required in PJM.
+Scarcity pricing for revenue adequacy, as in PJM's ORDC proposal, is not required in PJM.
 Scarcity pricing for price signals that reflect market conditions during periods of scarcity is required in PJM.
 Scarcity pricing is also part of an appropriate incentive structure facing both load and generation owners in a working wholesale electric power market design.
 Scarcity pricing must be designed to ensure that market prices reflect actual market conditions, that scarcity pricing occurs with transparent triggers based on measured reserve levels and transparent prices, that scarcity pricing only occurs when scarcity exists, and that there are strong incentives for competitive behavior and strong disincentives to exercise market power.
 Such administrative scarcity pricing is a key link between energy and capacity markets.
+Administrative scarcity pricing that establishes scarcity pricing in about 85 percent of hours, as PJM's ORDC proposal would, is not scarcity pricing but simply a revenue enhancement mechanism.
+When combined with PJM's failure to address the energy and ancillary services offset in the capacity market, PJM's ORDC filing is not consistent with efficient market design and is even more clearly just a revenue enhancement mechanism.